Overall dimensions of the car

 Do not use special additives as they may cause increased wear and damage to the engine.

-The following values indicate respectively the total filling volume for the engine.
+The values below indicate the total filling volume for the engine respectively.

 Do not use special additives as they may cause increased wear and damage to the engine.

-Choose SAE Prescribed Classes (viscosity) engine oil depending on the season.
+Select the prescribed SAE grades (viscosity) of motor oil depending on the season.

-The table below shows you at which average air temperature which SAE class you should apply.
+The table below shows you at what average air temperature you should use which SAE grade.